alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 ### RTP transport based on RFC 2250 and RFC 3551

-For Nodes consuming H.222.0 using the RTP payload mapping defined by RFC 2250 adn RFC 3551, the Receiver resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute and MUST indicate `video/MP2T` as the `media_type`.
+For Nodes consuming H.222.0 using the RTP payload mapping defined by RFC 2250 and RFC 3551, the Receiver resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute and MUST indicate `application/MP2T` as the `media_type`.

+Note: A Controller can connect a fully-described MPEG2-TS Receiver to an opaque Sender, matching the Receiver `application/MP2T` media type with the Sender `video/MP2T` media type.
+The concept of an opaque MPEG2-TS Sender exists only for the RTP transport.

 ### Other transports

 For Nodes consuming H.222.0 using other transports, the Receiver resource MUST indicate the associated `urn:x-nmos:transport:` or or `urn:x-matrox:transport:` label of the transport or one of its subclassifications for the `transport` attribute and MUST indicate `application/mp2t` in the `media_type`.

+Note: In the SDP transport file the media type will always be `video/MP2T` irrespective of the opaque or fully described definition of the Senders/Receivers when using the RTP transport.
+It will always be `application/mp2t` for other transports using an SDP transport file.
+For an RTP based Receiver, the `application/MP2T` media type of the `media_types` and `constraint_sets` capabilities always matches the SDP transport file `video/MP2T` media type.
+For Receivers usingother transport the `application/mp2t` is used in the SDP transport file and the Receiver's capabilities.

 ## H.222.0 IS-05 Senders and Receivers

 ### RTP transport